 - Put together a list of assets and liabilities;

 - Decide on who you want to give your assets too;

-Additionally if using a lawyer, you may want to provide all this information to them before meeting them to save time at the meeting.
+Additionally if using a lawyer, you may want to provide them with all this information beforehand to save time and money at your initial meeting.

 What is the cost for a lawyer to prepare a Last Will and Testament?

-Lawyers charge differently from each other, and some lawyers provide fixed fees and others charge hourly.
-Almost all wills are prepared on a fixed fee basis.
+All lawyers charge differently.
+Some lawyers provide fixed fees and others charge hourly.
+Almost all Wills are prepared on a fixed fee basis.
 However, if you have many complicated structures or investments, a lawyer may prefer to charge an hourly rate.

-When using a lawyer, you should ask for your cost to prepare your Last Will and Testament upfront either a fixed fee or hourly and ask them to explain to you what the cost covers.
+When using a lawyer, you should enquire into how much it will cost to prepare your Last Will and Testament upfront on either a fixed fee or hourly basis and ask them to explain to you what the costs cover.

 What is the going rate for lawyers or solicitors fees for a Last Will and Testament?

-Lawyers or solicitor’s fees for wills can be anywhere from several hundred to thousands of dollars.
+Lawyers or solicitor’s fees for Wills can be anywhere from several hundred to thousands of dollars.
 Two lawyers can give very different estimates of their fees depending on their experience and skill.
 In this case most of the time you will get what you pay for.
 Understanding how your lawyer charges and what you are paying for is fundamental.
-Sometimes there are additional costs, such as title searches which may not be made clear to you.
+Sometimes there are additional costs, such as disbursements like title searches, which may not be made clear to you.